-- What type of surgery are you recommending?
-Why?
+- What type of surgery are you recommending and why?

-The amount of information depends on your personal preferences.
-Some patients want to know everything, some not so much!
+The amount of information depends on your personal preference.
+Some patients want to know everything, others may prefer a brief description.

-For example, different risk factors like smoking, being overweight or having grade 3 spondylolisthesis, etc, will affect surgical outcomes.
+Patient-related risk factors like older age, smoking, being overweight, or having grade 3 spondylolisthesis, can affect the surgical outcome.

 For most types of back surgery, blood does not need to be donated ahead of time.

 For example, will the operation ever need to be re-done?
-If it is a fusion, will it lead to degeneration at other levels of the spine?
+If it is a fusion, will it lead to degeneration in other levels of the spine?

 - How many times have you done this procedure?

-This is more important if the surgery is a fusion, artificial disc replacement, or other more extensive procedure.
+Fellowship training is preferable if the surgery is a fusion, artificial disc replacement, or other more extensive procedure.

 - If I want to get a second opinion, can you recommend a surgeon I should go to?

-The recommendation should be someone not in the same practice.
+The recommendation should typically be someone not in the same practice.

 - Statistically, what is the success rate for this type of surgery?
-How many surgeries of this type of surgery have you done and what is your personal success rate?
+How many surgeries of this type have you done and what is your personal success rate?

 - Can I talk to other patients who have had a similar procedure?